 - Receive a confirmation that your application has been approved.
 This will include details on the OCC Honorary Society Orientation session.

-To join the OCC Honorary Society, students need to:
+To be eligible to join the OCC Honorary Society, students must:

 - Attend the OCC Honorary Society Induction Ceremony.
 You will be asked to RSVP for this event.